-Throughout, the Company has maintained that it is entitled to its 30% participating interest in the PSC's of the two blocks, despite the return of its share of the signature bonuses, totalling US\$ 161.7 million, by the Nigerian authorities in October 2009.
+Throughout, the Company has maintained that it is entitled to at least a 30% participating interest in the two blocks, despite the return of its share of the signature bonuses, totalling US\$ 161.7 million, in October 2009.
 At the time, the government acknowledged receipt of the Company's letter stating this position.
-At the current time, no participant has paid its full signature bonus.